aychen5/anniechen/posts/tips-for-fb-conjoints.markdown

 <script src="https://cdn.mathjax.org/mathjax/latest/MathJax.js?config=TeX-AMS-MML_HTMLorMML" type="text/javascript"></script>

 The process of fielding a web survey can be roughly split into two distinct components: using the service that hosts the survey and deployment of your survey on a distrbution platform.
 With many services (like Qualtrics), there often exists an option to combine these steps, so that you may be minimally concerned about the sampling process.
 This guide specifically tackles the practical implementation of conjoint experiments on Qualtrics, disseminated through Facebook advertisements.
+If you are reading this, I assume you have some knowledge of the aims of conjoint analysis, have deemed that this design is appropriate for your research goals, and seek a practical means of carrying it out.
+I also assume that you have a working knowledge of Qualtrics.
+Obligatory caveat: I am by no means an expert in web development.
+These tips are derived from my experience figuring out how to do this, and may not reflect the most efficient modes of implementation.

 ## PART 1: Constructing Conjoints Surveys